Dexagod/SoSy-2025---Bashlib-demo/content/4_suite.md

 Additionally, some Solid specific utility functions have been added.
-The `query` utility executes a SPARQL query either over the individual resources or the federated set of resources in the target Solid container.
+The `query` utility executes a SPARQL query either over the individual resources or the federated set of resources in the target Solid container, using the [Comunica](https://comunica.dev/)[](cite:cites taelman2018comunica) query engine.
-Only RDF resources are taken into account here, ignoring the other resources.
 The `edit` utility is used to load an external resource in a local editor, and update the resulting resource when saved.